CODE OF CONDUCT

 7. NO DISCRIMINATION IS PRACTISED

-7.1 There is no discrimination in hiring, compensation, access to training, promotion, termination or retirement based on race, caste, national origin, religion, age, disability, gender, marital status, sexual orientation, union membership or political affiliation
+7.1 The company shall not engage in or support discrimination in hiring, compensation, access to training, promotion, termination or retirement based on race, birth, caste, social or national origin, religion, age, disability, gender, marital status, family responsibilities, sexual orientation, union membership or political affiliation.

 8. REGULAR EMPLOYMENT IS PROVIDED

-8.2 Obligations to employees under labour or social security laws and regulations arising from the regular employment relationship shall not be avoided through the use of labour - only contracting, sub-subcontracting, or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment nor shall any such obligations be avoided through the excessive use of fixed-term contracts of employment.
+8.2 Obligations to employees under labour or social security laws and regulations arising from the regular employment relationship shall not be avoided through the use of labour-only contracting, subcontracting, or home-working arrangements, or through apprenticeship schemes where there is no real intent to impart skills or provide regular employment.
+Nor shall any such obligations be avoided through the excessive use of fixed-term contracts of employment.

 9. NO HARSH OR INHUMANE TREATMENT IS ALLOWED

-9.1 Physical abuse or discipline, the threat of physical abuse, sexual or other harassment and verbal abuse or other forms of intimidation shall be prohibited
+9.1 Companies should treat all employees with dignity and respect.
+Physical abuse or discipline, the threat of physical abuse, sexual or other harassment and verbal abuse or other forms of intimidation shall be prohibited in either the workplace or any other residence or facility owned by the company.

 California Transparency in Supply Chains Act of 2010 (SB 657)